mrrmrn/Stochastic_PredNet/README.md

 submitted for pubblication to MDPI journal : "Remote Sensing"

+After installing torch and pysteps library with pip: pip install torch pip install pysteps the notebook:
+Stochastic_PredNet.ipynb
+which implements the nowvast methodology described in the paper can be run.
+An example of the input and output files obained wiuth the notebook is shown below.

 The map of Japan in which is highlighted the area that represents the domain covered by the weather radar whose data are used in this study

 ![JapanRadarDomain](https://user-images.githubusercontent.com/32863682/182106966-8595738a-b0a7-420e-b9e0-885da39a4149.jpg)